-I’ve visited the Cologne Cathedral in Germany many times in my life, and have explored from basement Treasury to the top of the Bell Tower, but my visit this February for the German National Tourist Board was the first time I’ve ever crawled around on the floor.
+I’ve visited the Cologne Cathedral in Germany many times and explored from the basement Treasury to the top of the Bell Tower.
+Still, my visit for the German National Tourist Board was the first time I’ve ever crawled around on the floor.
 Most people, me included, walk into the immense Dom and look UP.
 You can’t help it.
-This is a massive space and so much is above eye level.
-It’s impossible to take everything in at once… so you find yourself staring in awe.
-It took my guide, Parthena Trellopoulou-Pauli, to encourage me to look beyond the greatness… to see the DETAILS… that make the Kölner Dom a real treasure.
-Let me share some of those fantastic treasures with you and show you WHY you need to spend time visiting the Cologne Cathedral, and why you might want to crawl around on the floor too.
+This is a massive space, and so much is above eye level.
+It’s impossible to take everything in at once, so you find yourself staring in awe.
+My guide, Parthena Trellopoulou-Pauli, encouraged me to look beyond the greatness… to see the DETAILS… that make the Kölner Dom a real treasure.
+Let me share some of those fantastic treasures with you and show you WHY you need to visit the Cologne Cathedral and why you might want to crawl around on the floor, too.

 The Cologne Cathedral In Germany